Mount Seymour Provincial Park

 Mount Seymour Provincial Park is a park in Vancouver, British Columbia's North Shore Mountains.
 With an area of 35 square kilometres, it is located approximately 15 kilometres north of Downtown Vancouver.
 The park, named after Frederick Seymour, was established in 1936.
 Mount Seymour Provincial Park provides visitors with a variety of recreational activities and animals with natural habitat.

 Geography

 Mount Seymour Provincial Park is in a mountain wilderness setting and several mountain peaks lie within its boundaries, including Mount Bishop, Mount Elsay, Runner Peak, and Mount Seymour.
 This park and its several mountain peaks are provincially run and operated.
 The highest elevation in the park is the summit of Mount Bishop at 1509 metres followed by Mount Seymour, for which the park is named, at 1449 metres.

-The park contains several lakes, including Elsay Lake (the largest), Pencier Lake, Gopher Lake, and Goldie Lake.
+The park contains several lakes, including Elsay Lake (the largest), Pencier Lake, Gopher Lake, Mystery Lake, and Goldie Lake.
 Many lakes within the park drain into the Seymour River, which is west of the park.